KIWI-ST/kiwi.server/README.md

 # kiwi.server
-kiwi.server is a tool set that integrates gdal, accord.net, orleans and so on... you can use the [released software](https://github.com/axmand/kiwi.server/releases) directly
+kiwi.server is a tool set that integrates gdal, accord.net, orleans... everyone counld use the [released software](https://github.com/axmand/kiwi.server/releases) directly

 The commonly used operations are packaged, mainly the following modules